micahcochran/micahcochran.net/source/_posts/zoning-qa.md

 Each of these steps shown in the diagram were replicated in the this software.

 The International Zoning Code (IZC) was used as the source material to create the Knowledge Graph.
+The International Zoning Code is a general Zoning Ordinance that does not contain amendments tailored to a specific jurisdiction.
 RDF triples had to be created to represent permitted uses and dimensional requirements in the Knowledge Graph.

 This software could enable citizen exploration of Zoning laws without becoming a legal expert.
-The knowledge graphs provides a framework that could be used by professional who deal with multiple Zoning Ordinances to find answers through SPARQL queries (if this frame were adopted by multiple local governments).
+Also,the knowledge graphs provides a framework that could be used by professional who deal with multiple Zoning Ordinances to find answers through SPARQL queries (if this framework  were adopted by multiple local governments).

 ## Poster